Pingying-Chen/fetch_da_exercise/submissions/report.md

 ### 2. Consistency Issues
 Duplicate entries, inconsistent formatting, and naming variations:
+1.

 ### 3. Accuracy Issues
 Incorrect, outdated, or erroneous data:
+1. birth_date

 ### 4. Structural Issues
 Incorrect data types, unstructured data, and format mismatches:
+1.

 ### 5. Compliance & Privacy Issues
 Sensitive data exposure, regulatory non-compliance, and security risks.
+1. User information

 ## V. Questions About Data
+1. Why are some of the users who scanned receipts in the Transactions dataset not in the Users dataset as well?
+2. Why are some of the barcodes mentioned in the Transactions dataset not listed in the Products dataset as well?
+3. Current data in Transactions are all scanned in 2024.
+Can you provide more data in the previous years?

 ## VI.
 Interesting Trend in The Data